 Vs'b',s'-Vsb',s'≥0,

-where pb',s'and pb,s' are unrealized equilibrium merger prices that cannot be observed in the data.
-The last two inequalities cannot be derived from the data because the researchers cannot observe how the total matching value fb,s is shared between buyer b and seller s.
+where pb',s'and pb,s' are the unrealized equilibrium merger prices that cannot be observed in the data.
+The last two inequalities cannot be derived from the data because the researchers cannot observe how the total matching value, fb,s, is shared between buyer b and seller s.

-Each buyer ﬁrm can only acquire one seller ﬁrm, which implies that the buyer ﬁrm’s choice among a set of seller ﬁrms is a discrete choice.
-As a simple semiparametric technique to estimate this discrete choice, we turn to maximum score estimation Manski (1975, 1985).
-Fox (2018) proposes a maximum score estimator using the above inequalities when we observe the transfer data or not under mild conditions.
+Each buyer ﬁrm can only acquire one seller ﬁrm, which implies that the buyer ﬁrm’s choice among a set of seller ﬁrms is discrete.
+As a simple semiparametric technique for estimating the discrete choice, we employ maximum score estimation Manski (1975, 1985).
+Fox (2018) proposed a maximum score estimator using the above inequalities when we observe the transfer data or not under mild conditions.
 The maximum score estimator is consistent if the model satisﬁes a rank order property as in Manski (1975, 1985), i.e., the probability of observing matched pairs is larger than the probability of observing swapped matched pairs.
-The rank order property is equivalent to pairwise stability which is a milder property rather than stability, so that the rank order property holds under the above stability conditions.
+The rank order property is equivalent to pairwise stability, which is a milder property rather than stability; therefore, the rank order property holds under the above stability conditions.
 See identiﬁcation details in Fox (2010) and Monte Carlo simulation results in Fox (2018), Akkus et al. (2015), and Otani (2022).

-We specify fb,s as a parametric form fb,sX,β where X is a vector of observed characteristics of all buyers and sellers and β is a vector of parameters.
+We specify fb,s, as a parametric form fb,sX,β, where X is a vector of observed characteristics of all buyers and sellers and β is a vector of parameters.
 In the absence of transfer data, given the observed characteristics X, one can estimate β by maximizing the following objective function:

 Qβ=b,s∈Mb',s'∈M,b',s'≠b,s 1 fb,sX,β+fb',s'X,β≥fb,s'X,β+fb',sX,β , (3)